StPfeffer/sort-algorithms-python/README.md

-# Implementation of Sorting Algorithms using Python
+# Sorting Algorithms using Python